 - Legal Value: If not paid, the lender can go to court to recover the money.

-- Flexibility: They can be used for small loans between friends or large business transactions.
+- Flexibility: They can be used for small loans between individuals or large financial transactions.

 Types of Promissory Notes

-Promissory notes come in different types depending on the purpose, repayment terms and parties involved.
-Understanding these types helps borrowers and lenders know what to expect in terms of obligations and flexibility.
+Promissory notes come in different types depending on the purpose, repayment terms, and parties involved.

-Demand Promissory Note: Payment is due whenever the lender asks.
+Demand Promissory Note: Payment is due whenever the lender demands it.
+There is no fixed repayment date.

-Interest-Free: Only the main amount is to be repaid.
+Interest-Free: Only the principal amount is to be repaid — no interest is charged.

 Making a Wise Decision With Promissory Notes